Kylin-Network/kylin-collator/README.md

 Using this repository, you can choose to build and launch the network in multiple ways.

 First is to use [Docker](https://www.docker.com/).
-Composing up with Docker will automatically launch a local network containing multiple validators (polkadot nodes) and collators (kylin nodes) as well as the full user interface on port 3001.
+Composing up with Docker will automatically launch a local network containing multiple validators (polkadot nodes) and collators (kylin collators) as well as the full user interface on port 3001.

 The other way is to build your network from source which again has two ways to do so and is discussed step by step below